vemonet/libre-chat/README.md

 3. Create a new release on GitHub, which will automatically trigger the publish workflow, and publish the new release to PyPI.

 You can also manually trigger the workflow from the Actions tab in your GitHub repository webpage.

+## To do

+- [ ] Check if runs fine when no internet
+- [ ] Try with 70B model
+- [ ] Check without any vectorstore
+- [ ] Try building a vectorstore from new data
+- [ ] Create better UI with Svelte, served by FastAPI